FNIRSI P02 USB Oscilloscope Probe Set vs JBC CD-2BC Professional Soldering Station

 Which is better, the FNIRSI P02 USB Oscilloscope Probe Set or the JBC CD-2BC Professional Soldering Station?

 It depends on your use case.
-FNIRSI P02 USB Oscilloscope Probe Set (FNIRSI, $49): The FNIRSI P02 is the best 'good enough' USB scope for a soldering bench.
+FNIRSI P02 USB Oscilloscope Probe Set (FNIRSI, Offer unconfirmed): The FNIRSI P02 is the best 'good enough' USB scope for a soldering bench.
 If you debug Arduino/ESP firmware, verify PWM signals, or check I2C traffic, it saves hours of print-statement debugging.
 Not a standalone scope replacement — a perfect $50 complement.
-JBC CD-2BC Professional Soldering Station (JBC, $729): The JBC CD-2BC is the soldering station you buy when 'good enough' isn't anymore.
-If you do PCB rework professionally — or you're a serious hobbyist tired of fighting temperature drift on dense boards — the JBC's thermal recovery and cartridge-as-heater design make every other station feel coarse.
-Overkill for occasional hobby use; transformative for daily bench work.
+JBC CD-2BC Professional Soldering Station (JBC, Offer unconfirmed): The JBC CD-2BC is a professional-tier cartridge station whose manufacturer-documented architecture is aimed at frequent PCB rework.
+This site has not independently bench-tested its recovery or temperature stability, so buyers should treat the premium as a workflow and ecosystem decision, not a proven performance multiplier.
+It is difficult to justify for occasional hobby use.

 How much does the FNIRSI P02 USB Oscilloscope Probe Set cost vs the JBC CD-2BC Professional Soldering Station?